 Reduce Outgoing Links To An Essential Minimum

 Don’t link out to too many pages and even try to minimize the number of navigation links you have above the fold.
-Links and navigational links are designed to stand out from the rest of your content and, you guessed it, surfers are easily distracted.
+Links and navigational links are designed to stand out from the rest of your SEO content and, you guessed it, surfers are easily distracted.
 Don’t go out of your way to move the navigation menu on landing pages, but if you’re designing a site from scratch try to keep those pesky and distracting elements down to a minimum (and that includes Flash pages).

 Offering Incentives To Buy